Brilliahib/fullstack-internship-test/README.md

 # FULLSTACK INTERNSHIP TEST

-Frontend will be use as the base app for SusunJadwal.
+This repo will be used for internship test from Aksamedia.

 </div>